-It is essential these days to transmit data to third countries as part of international trade and cooperation.
-Examining the permissibility of such a transfer is done in two stages.
+In view of international trade and cooperation, it is essential these days to be able to also transmit data to third countries.
+Examining the legitimacy of such a transfer is done in two stages.

-If the planned data transfer meets the general conditions, one must check in a second step whether transfer to the third country is permitted.
+If the intended data transfer meets the general requirements, one must check in a second step whether transfer to the third country is permitted.
 One must differentiate between secure and unsecure third countries.
-Secure third countries are those for which the European Commission has confirmed a suitable level of protection in a decision of appropriateness.
-They provide in their national laws for protection of personal data which are comparable to those of EU law.
-At the time that the General Data Protection Regulation became applicable, the third countries which are counted as secure countries are: Andorra, Argentina, Canada (only commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and USA (if the receiver belongs to the Privacy Shield).
+Secure third countries are those for which the European Commission has confirmed a suitable level of data protection on the basis of an adequacy decision.
+In those countries, national laws provide a level of protection for personal data which is comparable to those of EU law.
+At the time that the General Data Protection Regulation became applicable, the third countries which ensure an adequate level of protection were: Andorra, Argentina, Canada (only commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and USA (if the recipient belongs to the Privacy Shield).
 Data transfer to these countries is expressly permitted.

-If there is no decision of appropriateness for a country, this does not necessarily exclude data transfer to this country.
-Rather, the processor must ensure in another way that the personal data will be sufficiently protected by the recipient.
-This can be assured using standard data protection clauses, for data transfers within a Group through so-called “binding corporate rules,” through obligation to comply with rules of behaviour which have been declared by the European Commission as being generally applicable, or by certification of the processing procedure.
+If there is no adequacy decision for a country, this does not necessarily foreclose any data transfer to this country.
+Rather, the controller must ensure in another way that the personal data will be sufficiently protected by the recipient.
+This can be assured using standard contractual clauses, for data transfers within a Group through so-called “binding corporate rules,” through the commitment to comply with codes of conduct which have been declared by the European Commission as being generally applicable, or by certification of the data processing procedure.

-Furthermore, there are several exceptions which legitimise data transfer to a third country, even if protection of personal data cannot be sufficiently assured.
-Most frequently, the consent of those impacted is relevant here.
-Thus, one must note the requirements for their voluntary nature.
-Further exceptions, such as transmitting to fulfil contracts, important reasons of public interest and the assertion of legal rights are less relevant in practice.
+Furthermore, there are several exceptions which legitimise data transfer to a third country, even if the protection of personal data cannot be sufficiently assured.
+Most frequently, the consent of the data subject is relevant here.
+At the same time, one must particularly note the requirements for such a consent to be freely given.
+Further exceptions, such as transmitting to fulfil contracts, important reasons of public interest and the assertion of legal rights are usually less relevant in practice.